zanix-io/server/docs/handlers.md

 'graphql', ...)`/`bootstrapServers({ graphql: {...} })`), the same precondition `ProgramModule.routes.getRoutes()` already has.

+`defineSchema(application?)` is the compile step `getSchema` reads back — also exported from `@zanix/server/graphql` for a caller that needs to force a fresh compile instead of just reading whatever's already cached (the same compile `bootstrapServers({ graphql: {...} })` triggers internally).
+Calling it a second time for an Application with no new `@Query`/`@Mutation` registered in between builds an empty stub schema, since the accumulator it compiles from was already consumed by the previous call — most consumers want `getSchema`, not this.

+`getSchemaApplications()` lists every Application name with at least one `@Query`/`@Mutation` registered so far in this process, without compiling or reading anything — useful for a caller that needs to discover which Applications are worth calling `defineSchema`/`getSchema` on without already knowing their names (`@zanix/cli`'s own `zanix space build` GraphQL check step uses this to find local schemas to validate against).

 ## WebSocket

 Extend `ZanixWebSocket` and decorate the class with `@Socket`.
 Override the protected lifecycle